 9/11 Memorial Museum Tickets

-The 9/11 Memorial and the Museum are right next to each other, but while the memorial can be accessed free of charge (you do NOT need to get tickets to 9/11 Memorial), you need to buy a ticket to access the 9/11 museum in New York (and if you’re wondering if you should, yes, you should).
+The 9/11 Memorial and the Museum are right next to each other, but while the memorial can be accessed free of charge (you do NOT need to get tickets to 9/11 Memorial), you need to buy an entry ticket to access the 9/11 museum in New York (and if you’re wondering if you should, yes, you should).

-You can try and reserve your 9/11 Museum free tickets online – these tickets are sold two weeks in advance starting at 9 AM.
-Remember that the quantity is limited.
 If you don’t manage to reserve the free tickets for the 9/11 Museum online, you can also try at the ticket windows on the same day you want to visit, where they give away tickets starting at 4 PM.
 You can only reserve 4 tickets per person.

 How To Skip the Line at 9/11 Memorial & Museum